-Normally a first or second-class Honours degree in Archaeology or a related subject.
-It is also expected that prospective students will have passed at least one undergraduate module in Human Bioarchaeology/Human Osteology or equivalent, have participated in a bioarchaeological/osteological field school, or have relevant professional experience.
+Normally a first or second-class Honours degree in Archaeology o ra related subject.
+It is also expected that prospective students will have already taken an undergraduate level module in Human Bioarchaeology/Human Osteology or equivalent, have participated in a bioarchaeological/osteological field school, or have relevant professional experience.

 Months of entry

 - Access to collections in the Novium Collections at Fishbourne and the holdings of the Hampshire Cultural Trust